Learn programming for good instead of profit

 How graphical and windowed prorgams work

-Anatomy of a Linux distribution
+Anatomy of a Linux system

 The Ubuntu command-line tutorial